What Is Winmail.dat? Outlook TNEF File Explained

 Quick answer:

-Winmail.dat is an Outlook attachment container.
-If you see it in Apple Mail, Gmail, or on iPhone, the real files may be hidden inside it.
+Winmail.dat is an Outlook TNEF file that can hide the real email attachments inside a single unreadable .dat container.
+If you see it in Apple Mail, Gmail, or on iPhone, the original files may still be recoverable.

 If you received a mysterious "winmail.dat" file, Outlook likely packaged the original attachments into Microsoft's TNEF format.
-This guide explains why that happens, what may be inside, and how to get the original files back.
+This guide explains what winmail.dat means, why it appears, what may be inside, and where to go next if you need to open it on iPhone or iPad.

-Winmail.dat is a file attachment created by Microsoft Outlook when sending emails in Rich Text Format (RTF).
+Winmail.dat is a file attachment created by Microsoft Outlook when a message is sent using Rich Text Format (RTF) or Outlook-specific email features.
 The file uses a proprietary format called TNEF (Transport Neutral Encapsulation Format), which was developed by Microsoft to preserve formatting and attachments in emails.

 On iPhone, iPad, Apple Mail, Gmail, and many non-Outlook email apps, that container often appears as a single unreadable winmail.dat file even when the sender attached normal documents, PDFs, images, or spreadsheets.